 · If three or more thrips or mites are found then this demonstrates that washing was not effective and steps 1-8 should be repeated.

 · If three or more aphids, specifically, are found after performing the Kosher Screen Method two times then the Kosher Screen Method should not be repeated and the produce is not recommended for use.

 9) Sample Checking:

-A sample of strawberries should be checked on a light box for insects and possible leaf miners.
-If any insects are found then the rest of the strawberries must be checked individually, one by one on a light box.
+A sample of herbs should be checked on a light box for insects and possible leaf miners.
+If any insects are found then the rest of the herbs must be checked individually, one by one, both sides of each leaf, on a light box.